OpenKNX/OpenKNXproducer/README.md

 As a general hint:

 - if there is a problem importing the knxprod file into the product catalog (import function in ETS), there is usually a problem with Parameters-, ParameterTypes-, ComObjects-Section or the document structure itself.
-I.e. a dash in SerialNumber prevented an import, even though the creation of knxprod worked fine (in the meantime there is a check for SerialNumber).

 - if import was successful, but you cannot add the device to your project, usually there is a problem in Dynamic-, ParameterRef-, ComObjectRef-Section.